tricodex/Reproducing_DialSummEval/Annotations and Correlations/README.md

 ipywidgets==7.6.5

 ## Conclusion
-Please refer to the paper (found in the root of this Github) for more information on the Annotation Tool and the calculations done in the scripts
+Please refer to the paper (link will be included here) for more information on the Annotation Tool and the calculations done in the scripts

 ## Reference
 M. Gao and X. Wan.
 “DialSummEval: Revisiting Summarization Evaluation for Dialogues.”
 In: Proceedings of